High-speed rail: China

 High-speed rail was introduced to China in 2003 with the Qinhuangdao–Shenyang high-speed railway.

 The Chinese government made high-speed rail construction a cornerstone of the Chinese economic stimulus program to mitigate the effects of the 2008 financial crisis and the result has been a rapid development of the Chinese rail system into the world's most extensive high-speed rail network.
 By 2013 the system had 11028 km of operational track, accounting for about half of the world's total at the time.

 By the end of 2018, the total high-speed railway (HSR) in China had risen to over 29000 km.

 Over 1.71 billion trips were made in 2017, more than half of China's total railway passenger delivery, making it the world's busiest network.
+A Paulson Institute research argued that the net benefit of the high-speed rail is $378 billion and the return on investment is 6.5%.
+A World Bank study found "a broad range of travelers of different income levels choose HSR for its comfort, convenience, safety and punctuality."

 State planning for high-speed railway began in the early 1990s, and the country's first high-speed rail line, the Qinhuangdao–Shenyang Passenger Railway, was built in 1999 and opened to commercial operation in 2003.
 This line could accommodate commercial trains running at up to 200 km/h.
 Planners also considered Germany's Transrapid maglev technology and built the Shanghai maglev train, which runs on a 30.5 km track linking the Pudong, the city's financial district, and the Pudong International Airport.

 The maglev train service began operating in 2004 with trains reaching a top speed of 431 km/h, and remains the fastest high-speed service in the world.
 Maglev, however, was not adopted nationally and all subsequent expansion features high-speed rail on conventional tracks.

 In the 1990s, China's domestic train production industry designed and produced a series of high-speed train prototypes but few were used in commercial operation and none were mass-produced.
 The Chinese Ministry of Railways (MOR) then arranged for the purchase of foreign high-speed trains from French, German, and Japanese manufacturers along with certain technology transfers and joint ventures with domestic trainmakers.
 In 2007, the MOR introduced the China Railways High-speed (CRH) service, also known as "Harmony Trains", a version of the German Siemens Velaro high-speed train.